 - i.
-Funding exclusively for research and development costs. - ii.
-Funding for the bailout of distressed applicants. - iii.
-Training activities that are not demand led and that do not result in a job placement.
-There must be a conversion from training to placement. - iv.
-Initiatives with large capital investment but minimal short to medium term job-creation potential. - v.
-Funding of initiatives that will not deliver on their intended performance outcomes within two years of implementation (e.g., new forestry and orchard development). - vi.
-On-lending projects that do not adequately demonstrate that they have a finance ready pipeline of projects to support. - vii.
-Projects receiving support for the same initiative from other public programmes which may lead to double counting of jobs or other social impact indicators or double-dipping into public funds; or - viii.
-Projects with commercial application that is overly dependent on grant funding.
+Funding for the bailout of distressed applicants. - ii.
+Training activities that are not demand-led and that do not result in a job placement.
+There must be a conversion from training to placement. - iii.
+Initiatives with large capital investment but minimal short to medium-term job-creation potential. - iv.
+Funding of initiatives that will not deliver on their intended performance outcomes within three years of implementation (e.g., new forestry and orchard development). - v.
+On-lending projects that do not adequately demonstrate that they have a finance-ready pipeline of projects to support. - vi.
+Projects receiving support for the same initiative from other public programmes which may lead to double counting of jobs or other social impact indicators or double-dipping into public funds; or - vii.
+Projects with commercial applications that are overly dependent on grant funding.

-- In line with the Jobs Fund challenge fund principles, the following impact criteria will be used to select the most competitive projects :
+- In line with the Jobs Fund challenge fund principles, the following impact criteria will be used to select the most competitive projects:

 - social impact,

 - additionality,

 - sustainability,

 - matched funding, value for money and risk apportionment

 - innovation,

 - scale/ replication,

 - contribution to systemic change, and

 - the applicant's capacity to implement.

 - Importantly proposals will also be assessed on their ability to find solutions to unlock the identified barriers